bbauska/Coursera-Bootstrap/readme.md

 Git is a very popular version control system for software.

-We need Git for working with our node ecosystem that we\'re going to use throughout this specialization.
+We need Git for working with our node ecosystem that we&apos;re going to use throughout this specialization.

 It is important for you to get Git on to your computer.

-Let\'s go through a few quick steps to set up Git on your computer and then some quick commands to enable us to make use of Git in this specialization.
+Let&apos;s go through a few quick steps to set up Git on your computer and then some quick commands to enable us to make use of Git in this specialization.

 I will not go into too much details about version control and how Git works, and so on.

 That is beyond the scope of this course.
-Instead, we\'ll just get some basic understanding of Git.
+Instead, we&apos;ll just get some basic understanding of Git.

 Git is, as I said, a version control system.